-6.1 Pilot Task 1: Ranking Risk of Impairment
+6.1.
+Pilot Task 1: Ranking Risk of Impairment

-The runs submitted for Task 1 were evaluated by means of Harrel's concordance index (C-index) [11], area under the receiver operating characteristic curve (AU-ROC) [10], and the Brier score (BS) [3].
-The 95% confidence intervals of the C-index and the AUROC were also considered [17].
+The runs submitted for Task 1 were evaluated by means of Harrel's concordance index (C-index) [9], area under the receiver operating characteristic curve (AUROC) [10], and the Brier score (BS) [11].
+The 95% confidence intervals of the C-index and the AUROC were also considered [12].

-The C-index has an advantage over the other considered metrics (i.e., AU-ROC and BS) in that it can be used to evaluate model discrimination on the test sets regardless of censored data - data for those patients that did not incurred either the relevant event (NIV or PEG) or the competing event (Death).
+The C-index has an advantage over the other considered metrics (i.e., AUROC and BS) in that it can be used to evaluate model discrimination on the test sets regardless of censored data.
 According to the best practices in the field [13], before computing the C-index, a final censoring time equal to the last time-to-event in the training was set on each test set.
 This ensured consistency between Task 1's final results and those that might have been obtained by the participants during model development.